videojs/http-streaming/README.md

 If true, this will take the device pixel ratio into account when doing rendition switching.
 This means that if you have a player with the width of `540px` in a high density display with a device pixel ratio of 2, a rendition of `1080p` will be allowed.
 This setting is `false` by default.

+##### customPixelRatio
+* Type: `number`
+* can be used as an initialization option.

+If set, this will take the initial player dimensions and multiply it by a custom ratio when the player automatically selects renditions.
+This means that if you have a player where the dimension is `540p`, with a custom pixel ratio of `2`, a rendition of `1080p` or a lower rendition closest to this value  will be chosen.
+Additionally, if you have a player where the dimension is `540p`, with a custom pixel ratio of `0.5`, a rendition of `270p` or a lower rendition closest to this value will be  chosen.
+When the custom pixel ratio is 0, the lowest available rendition will be selected.

+It is worth noting that if the player dimension multiplied by the custom pixel ratio is greater than any available rendition resolution, a rendition will be selected based on bandwidth, and the player dimension will be disregarded.

+`limitRenditionByPlayerDimensions` must be `true` in order for this feature to be enabled.
+This is the default value.

+If `useDevicePixelRatio` is set to `true`, the custom pixel ratio will be prioritized and overwrite any previous pixel ratio.

 ##### allowSeeksWithinUnsafeLiveWindow
 * Type: `boolean`